 The level of the intermodulation products depends on the level of the useful signals.
-If the two useful signals are increased by 1 dB, the level of the intermodulation products increases by 3 dB, which means that the spacing a{D3} between intermodulation signals and useful signals is reduced by 2 dB.
-This is illustrated in Figure 3-50.
+If the two useful signals are increased by 1 dB, the level of the intermodulation products increases by 3 dB.
+Thus, the spacing a{D3} between intermodulation signals and useful signals is reduced by 2 dB, as shown in Figure 3-50.